 11. Put a gift under the Kmart Wishing Tree

-Wanna know another Christmas tradition as a separated family that teaches about giving?
-Try dropping a gift under the Kmart Wishing Tree.
+Wanna know another heritage as a co-parenting family that teaches about giving?
+Try dropping a box under the Kmart Wishing Tree.

-It's a great way to remind our kids (and ourselves) that sometimes the best gifts are the ones we give.
+It's a great parenting opportunity to remind our kids (and ourselves) that sometimes the best presents are the ones we give.

-Last year, my nieces and I decided to drop a gift at Kmart.
-Their eyes sparkled brighter than any Christmas light when they realised their toys would bring another child joy.
+Last year, my girls and their cousins decided to drop something special at Kmart.
+Their eyes sparkled brighter than any Christmas-themed light when they realised their toys would bring another child joy.

 It's a lesson in love we can do every year they're with me!
 They can even do it with their dad if they want to!